KQM-git/TCL/docs/evidence/characters/pyro/bennett.md

 Knowing this allows us to know which units to pair with C6 Bennett in order to reliably proc Vaporize or Melt.

-We want to have an elemental trigger that has more GUs than our elemental aura, so the Pyro infused auto will always Vaporize/Melt.
+We want to have an Elemental trigger that has more GUs than our Elemental aura, so the Pyro infused auto will always Vaporize/Melt.

 #### Duration of C6 Infusion